 As with any other type of business financing, we recommend balancing the pros and cons of a ROBS before deciding whether it’s the right choice for you.

 - No income taxes or early withdrawal penalties.

 - Retirement funds can grow in a tax-advantaged account

 Cons of a ROBS:

-- Possibility of business failure and loss of retirement funds.
-If the business fails, then you could lose all the money you invested.
+- Possibility of business failure and loss of retirement funds

 The best way to determine if a ROBS is the right choice for you is to talk to a professional ROBS firm like Guidant.
 Their financing consultants are small business experts, and you get access to independent counsel who can discuss the risks of a ROBS with you in detail.